LeoFeatherstone/occurrences/README.md

   #### occurrences/washington_SARS-CoV-2/\*.xml
    * These scripts run each treatment of the Washington SARS-CoV-2 outbreak dataset.
 The </data> object, containing sequences, has been removed due to ethical       constraints.
 Including an alignment here with samples as the paper and named according to GISAID-ACCESSION-NUMBER_DECIMAL-DATE will allow these scripts to run.
    * Our method of converting sequences to occurrences before a given timepoint was to replace the sequence with a string of 'n'.
+   * There is also an 'EXAMPLE' file copied from one of our BDSky analyses.
+It is intended to help those wishing to reproduce our work with integrating sequence data into the other .xml templates.
 ```R
 library(ape)
 # aln = an alignment in matrix form